 Glue the cube on the base.
 If you are painting your lantern, now is the time.

 *Tip: to prevent the candle from sliding around, I glued a jar lid in the center of the lantern base.
 This holds the candle pretty well, but if you are expecting wind, use tape underneath as an added precaution.

 Please use flame-less candles.

-Most store bought lanterns are made of metal.
-Because this lantern is made with plastic and cardboard, it is very flammable.
+Most store-bought lanterns are made of metal.
+Because this lantern is made of plastic and cardboard, it is very flammable.
 I don't want to see your maimed wedding guests on the news and feel responsible for it.
-Although a rampant forest fire will make your special day memorable, no one will like you afterwards, and they might not like me or my blog, either.
+Although a rampant forest fire will make your special day memorable, no one will like you afterward, and they might not like me or my blog, either.